skdebela/docs-rag/README.md

 - Open [http://localhost:5173](http://localhost:5173) in your browser.
 - Upload your files using the sidebar.
 - Ask questions in the chat box; answers will cite document sources.
-- All processing is local—your data never leaves your device.
+- All processing uses Google's Gemini models—your data is processed securely.

 ---

 ## Troubleshooting & Tips
-- **Ollama not running or model errors:**
+- **API Key Issues:**
-  - Make sure `ollama serve` is running in a terminal window **before** starting the backend.
+  - Make sure `GOOGLE_API_KEY` environment variable is set correctly.
-  - Ensure you have pulled both `llama3` and `nomic-embed-text` models.
-  - You can check running models with `ollama list`.
+  - Check that your API key has access to Gemini models.
 - **Python dependency errors:**
   - Make sure your virtual environment is activated and `pip` is up to date.
 - **Node/npm errors:**